Theoretical paper

 The last page of the paper must contain the following declaration, which each student must sign with an (electronic) signature:

-or by attaching the anti-plagiarism statment (attached).
+Or by attaching the anti-plagiarism statement

 Contacts